How much Council Tax you pay depends on the Valuation Band your property falls into. The band for your property appears on your bill.

 Please note that the current selling price of your property is irrelevant, as 1991 prices are used, even for new and altered properties.
 A planned revaluation which was due to take effect from 1 April 2007 was postponed by the last Government.

-The Council Tax charge for each property can be divided into two parts:
+The original concept for Council Tax was that the charge for each property could be divided into two parts: